jtcovey/soccer_master/README.md

 - For Windows, it will generate a `soccer_master.exe` file which can then be executed with the command `soccer_master.exe`.

+In either environment the two main modes of operation are to either pipe results into application like so:
+- `cat .\prompt\sample-input.txt | ./soccer_master`

+or pass the filepath of a file to be read for input as an argument like so
+- `./soccer_master .\prompt\sample-input.txt`

-In either environment you can either provide a file to be read as argument to the above command or use a pipe to feed input to the executable. if no argument or pipe is provided, the app will await standard input.
+If no argument or pipe is provided the app will await standard input.

-In addition, once you have Go, you can always run the program in the development way by simply executing the command `go run .`

 ### Testing
 To test you will first need Go installed on your machine, see the Building instructions above.